gmc-code/PC-microbit-micropython/docs/python_basics/iteration.rst

 ==========================
-Control Structures
+Iteration
 ==========================

-The three basic control structures are:
+Iteration is one of the three basic control structures:

 #.
 Sequence (steps in order)
 #.
 Selection (branching using ``if`` ... ``elif`` ... ``else``)